History of Faro: a brief summary

 The Ria Formosa lagoon attracted human occupants since pre-historic times.
 This is where the history of Faro begins.
 Many people settled here and fortified a settlement long before the Romans transformed it into a town called Ossonoba.
-The Romans rebuilt the wall around the main city area, which corresponds now to the Old Town, where the forum, the temples and other public buildings were situated.
-In the Roman period the town grew outside the city walls, where a second quarter consisted mainly in rich patrician houses.
-In the region of Ossonoba there were other large patrician villas, as for example in Milreu (9 km north of Faro), where important Roman ruins still can be visited.
+The Romans rebuilt the wall around the main city area, which corresponds now to the Old Town.
+This is where the forum, the temples and other public buildings were situated.
+In the Roman period, the town grew outside the city walls, where a second quarter consisted mainly in rich patrician houses.
+In the region of Ossonoba there were other large patrician villas.
+For example there was Milreu (9 km north of Faro).
+Nowadays you can still see and visit the important Roman ruins in Milreu.

 As in many other conquered cities, the main mosque was replaced by a Christian gothic Church, called Santa Maria church (now Cathedral).
 Short after the conquest, the Moorish population that lived in the town (‘Mouros Forros’ in old Portuguese), was granted civil rights and the maintenance of their economical activities, such as farming, trade and handicrafts.

 During this time, the most important part of the town was still the Inner Town, surrounded by the city wall and inhabited only by the ruling Christians.
-Outside the city wall there were two other important quarters: the Moorish quarter and the Jewish quarter (situated where now we have the shopping streets).
+Outside the city wall there were two other important quarters: the Moorish quarter and the Jewish quarter (situated where the shopping streets are now).
 The first book pressed in Portugal was pressed in a Jewish typography of Faro.

 Faro became once more a bishop’s seat in 1577, being the church of Santa Maria used as Cathedral from now onwards.
 From the 16th century we have a marvelous building, the Convent of Nossa Senhora da Assunção (now used as the Municipal Museum) and the Bishop’s Palace.
-In 1596, in a period when Spanish kings ruled Portugal, an English army of about 3000 men, commanded by the Earl of Essex, sacked the town.
+In 1596, in a period when Spanish kings ruled Portugal, an English army of about 3000 men, sacked the town.
+The army was commanded by the Earl of Essex.
 They burned some buildings and seized the library of the Bishop of Faro.
 These books were later held in the University of Oxford as part of the Bodleian Library.
-One of the books included in this library was the first ever printed book in Portugal: a Torah in local Hebrew, printed by Samuel Gacon in Faro.
+One of the books included in this library was the first ever printed book in Portugal.
+It was a Torah in local Hebrew, printed by Samuel Gacon in Faro.

-The 18th century was a period of economic wealth in the history of Faro, mainly due to the gold from Brazil.
-This wealth reflected in the building of nice houses, palaces and some baroque churches, such as the Carmo Church and the São Francisco Church.
-Both have a rich decoration of gilt carved wood, which (together with glazed tiles) is representative of the Portuguese baroque art.
+The 18th century was a period of economic wealth in the history of Faro.
+This was mainly due to the gold from Brazil.
+This wealth reflected in the building of nice houses, palaces and some baroque churches.
+Examples are the Carmo Church and the São Francisco Church.
+Both have a rich decoration of gilt carved wood.
+Together with glazed tiles, this is representative of the Portuguese baroque art.